cajaun/Comp-2140/README.md

-# Wholesale Inventory Management System
+# Braeton Gate Wholesale Inventory Management System

 A streamlined inventory control system designed for wholesale businesses.
 It provides efficient product management, stock tracking, condition logging, reporting, and automated slow-moving/overstock detection.
 The system is built on a clean, scalable relational database to ensure accuracy, traceability, and performance.